Lenovo Yoga 720-15: Review

 Lenovo Yoga 720-15

 The Lenovo Yoga 720, for the most part, has a flawless design and construction.
-It’s metal exterior and a spacious, backlit keyboard with six rows of keys scream relaxation.
-Each key has a rounded base for enhanced ergonomics, and the key travel is much more satisfying than the butterfly mechanism on the MacBook Pro.
+It’s metal exterior and spacious, backlit keyboard with six rows of keys scream relaxation.
+Each key has a rounded base for enhanced ergonomics, and the essential travel is much more satisfying than the butterfly mechanism on the MacBook Pro.
 After all, if the keys are all the same size and shape, you’re less likely to press the wrong one accidentally.
 The trackpad is one of the best we’ve used on a Windows laptop, but it’s not as pleasant or precise as Apple’s Force Touch trackpads.

 The silver bezel around the Lenovo Yoga 720’s clicker is a nice touch that elevates the premium feel of the laptop.
 The Lenovo Yoga 720, at 15 inches in size, packs a lot of power into a little package, making it the perfect companion for a Sunday morning spent in bed watching movies.